chenjr0719/AFS-docs/docs/portal/scenario.md

 2. Copy the [sample code](http://advgitlab.eastasia.cloudapp.azure.com/EI-PaaS-SampleCode/analytics_framework_service/blob/master/notebook/02_support_vector_machine/rnn_model-dev.md) to rnn-model which is created in last step.

-3. Install the scikit-learn package, please copy the command form the [link](http://advgitlab.eastasia.cloudapp.azure.com/EI-PaaS-SampleCode/analytics_framework_service/blob/master/notebook/02_support_vector_machine/install_package1), and paste the code in a new cell as the follows.
+3. Install the scikit-learn package, please copy the command from the [link](http://advgitlab.eastasia.cloudapp.azure.com/EI-PaaS-SampleCode/analytics_framework_service/blob/master/notebook/02_support_vector_machine/install_package1), and paste the code in a new cell as the follows.
 After executing the cell, delete it.
 	![](../_static/images/portal/scenario/1-18.png)

 	![](../_static/images/portal/scenario/1-19.png)